-The SEM Committee decided that the de-rating factors should be calculated based on technology classes.
+The SEM Committee has decided that the de-rating factors should be calculated based on technology classes (see SEM-15-103).
 This section describes the approach for defining technology classes to use in the de-rating methodology.

 5.2 Approach